mtrebitsch/mtrebitsch.github.io/content/pages/cv.rst

 Outreach
 ========
-I have been involved in various events, mainly hosted by the Observatoire de Lyon.
+I have been involved in various outreach events, organised either by the Observatoire de Lyon or by the IAP.

 * "Fête de la Science" (national science festival)
 * European Heritage Days at the Observatoire de Lyon